 This morning we have a tour with a local guide offering insights into why Vienna is one of Europe’s great capitals – the seat of the Habsburg emperors and home to some of the world’s finest classical composers, including Beethoven, Brahms, Mozart and, of course, a whole family of Strausses.
 During the afternoon you’re free to explore as you wish.
 Take a stroll in the Prater, notable for the huge Ferris wheel that features in several Cold War spy thrillers.
 Or, for something quite different, visit the Schönbrunn Palace, a former royal residence now housing a range of world-class museums and galleries.
 Perhaps, though, just take a stroll through Vienna’s atmospheric side streets, enjoy a coffee and a slice of delicious Sachertorte in one of the extraordinarily ornate coffee houses, or admire the skill of the street entertainers and even the occasional opera singer.

-Castle Hill is Budapest in microcosm: two churches, seven museums and a theatre among streets and squares with their own special atmosphere and a dramatic view across the river to the awe-inspiring neo-Gothic Parliament Building.
-Budapest’s endless galleries, museums, outstanding Art Nouveau architecture and excellent shopping offer a fittingly elegant end to your Danube cruise.
-This evening’s Gala Dinner closes with a Hungarian folklore show, giving you time to bid farewell to your travelling companions and reflect on all the inspirational places, sights and sounds you have experienced on a truly ‘imperial’ cruise.
+Castle Hill is Budapest in microcosm: two churches, seven museums, and a theatre among streets and squares with their own special atmosphere and a dramatic view across the river to the awe-inspiring neo-Gothic Parliament Building.
+Budapest’s endless galleries, museums, outstanding Art Nouveau architecture, and excellent shopping offer a fittingly elegant end to your Danube cruise.
+This evening’s Gala Dinner closes with a Hungarian folklore show, giving you time to bid farewell to your traveling companions and reflect on all the inspirational places, sights and sounds you have experienced on a truly ‘imperial’ cruise.

-For those continuing their holiday with our three-night extension, we leave the ship and return to the dramatic Danube Bend to explore some of the region’s hidden gems.
-First we visit the medieval town of Visegrad, renowned for its historic Royal Palace and fantastically preserved citadel.
+We leave the ship and return to the dramatic Danube Bend to explore some of the region’s hidden gems.
+First, we visit the medieval town of Visegrad, renowned for its historic Royal Palace and fantastically preserved citadel.
 The palace, now beautifully restored, was originally built by King Charles Robert in the 14th century when he decided to move the royal court to Visegrad from Budapest.
 It was abandoned after the Ottoman conquest and lay buried for centuries under mud washed down from the surrounding hills until a chance discovery by an archaeologist in 1934 helped identify the building’s location.
 You may wish to visit the palace, gardens and remarkable royal chapel featuring a stunning gilded wooden ceiling before enjoying a tasty lunch.
 There’s also a chance to visit Solomon’s Tower, a 13th-century hexagonal keep housing a museum with fascinating Gothic and Renaissance discoveries excavated from the town.

 We spend the rest of the day in picturesque Szentendre.
 Nestling below the rolling hills behind, this charming riverside town has a lovely Baroque square lined with brightly painted facades and pretty churches.
-It’s also one of the sunniest spots in Hungary and consequently home to an artists’ colony.
 Described as the ‘Montmartre of the Danube’, the rich, rusty reds and warm orange and yellow hues of its handsome townhouses dazzle in the rosy light.
 This is the perfect spot to while away a lazy afternoon, exploring the Old Town’s delightful maze of cobblestone streets.

-When it’s time for a well-earned break, try one of Budapest’s many cellar cafés or sample local cuisine in a cosy restaurant.
-Hungary is legendary for its goulash and dumplings, but you’ll find many other hearty dishes on offer, often seasoned with the locally produced paprika, which ranges from sweet to hot and is said to be the best in the world due to its rich colour and robust flavour.
+When it’s time for a well-earned break, try one of Budapest’s many cellar cafés or sample local cuisine in a cozy restaurant.
+Hungary is legendary for its goulash and dumplings, but you’ll find many other hearty dishes on offer, often seasoned with the locally produced paprika, which ranges from sweet to hot and is said to be the best in the world due to its rich color and robust flavor.